The Lending and Secured Finance Review: France

 Transfers of existing loan participations between existing and new lenders are mostly effected through assignments of receivables or through sub-participations.
 The assignment must be in writing or it will be declared void and needs to be notified to or acknowledged by the debtor to be enforceable regarding the debtor.
 The securities provided by the assignor will remain enforceable.

 The 2016 order mentioned in Section IV introduced, in particular, provisions relating to assignments of debts and assignments of contracts.
 Assignments of debts will be possible with the approval of the creditor, which can be given in advance.
-In addition, following the law dated 20 April 2018, entered into force on 1 October 2018, an assignment of debts must be in writing or it will be declared void.
+In addition, following the law dated 20 April 2018, which entered into force on 1 October 2018, an assignment of debts must be in writing or it will be declared void.
 The creditor must also give express consent to free the initial debtor; in the absence of consent and unless otherwise provided, the debtor will still be considered as a joint debtor until full repayment of the debt by the assignee.
 If the creditor does not free the initial debtor, the securities will remain enforceable.
 Otherwise, to remain enforceable the initial debtor and third parties that granted securities must give their consent to maintain the securities.
 With respect to guarantees, the guarantors will still be liable under their guarantees and the guarantee will be reduced by the amount of the assigned debt.
 Assignment of contracts follows the same logic as assignment of debts.

 Novation is rarely used, as the validity and priority over security interests would be affected.